jill06/vaadin_assets/README.md

-These are just Assets that i use for my personal projects.
+These are just assets that i use for my personal projects.